 - 8. The Corporation is responsible for, and cannot delegate its responsibility for, the following financial matters: - a.
 Ensuring the solvency of the College - b.
 Safeguarding the College's assets - c.
 Approving an annual budget before the start of each financial year. - 9.
-In addition, the Corporation has overall responsibility, but can delegate responsibility for: - Ensuring that the funds provided by the funding body are used in accordance with the terms and conditions specified by that body including those in the Financial Memorandum - b.
+In addition, the Corporation has overall responsibility, but can delegate responsibility for: - Ensuring that the funds provided by the funding bodies are used in accordance with the terms and conditions specified by those bodies - b.
 Ensuring that systems of internal control and risk management are effective - c.
 Ensuring that the College complies with the Post-16 Audit Code of Practice - d.
 Approving the College's Strategic Plan - e.
 Appointing the internal audit service and external auditor. - 10.
-The Principal is the College's designated Accounting Officer and is responsible for the College's financial affairs, including ensuring that: - a.
-The College has appropriate arrangements for sound financial management, achieving value for money, keeping proper accounting records and reporting the College's financial position and performance as appropriate
+The Principal is the College's designated Accounting Officer and is responsible for the College's financial affairs, including ensuring that: - The College has appropriate arrangements for sound financial management, achieving value for money, keeping proper accounting records and reporting

-- b.
+- the College's financial position and performance as appropriate - b.
 The College has adequate systems of internal control and risk management - c.
-(The uses to which the funding body's payments to the College are put are consistent with the purposes for which they have been given - d.
+The funding received by the College is applied to the purposes for which it has been given - d.
 A budget is prepared for approval by the Corporation - e.
 The College is financially viable and any transaction that could jeopardise its financial viability is reported to the Corporation - f.
 All transactions of the College achieve value for money for public funds - g.
-The College complies with funding contracts and all other terms and conditions of funding and advising the Corporation in writing if at any time, in his or her opinion, any action or policy under consideration by the Corporation is incompatible with the Financial Memorandum. - 11.
+The College complies with funding contracts and all other terms and conditions of funding - h.
+Advising the Corporation in writing if at any time, in his or her opinion, any action or policy under consideration by the Corporation is incompatible with funding streams. - 11.
 The Vice Principal Corporate Services is responsible for day-to-day financial administration including: - a.
 Maintaining adequate financial systems and records - b.
 Preparing budgets and financial management information - c.
-Preparing the College's annual accounts - d.
-Preparing and reporting any financial information required by the funding body - e.
+Preparing the College's annual accounts - Preparing and reporting any financial information required by the funding body - e.
 Ensuring that any income due from funding bodies is claimed and received - f.
 Advising the College's Corporation and committees, the Principal and other managers on financial matters including the College's financial viability and any transactions that in his or her opinion could jeopardise its financial viability - g.
 Advising the Principal on how to secure value for money in the College's transactions - h.
 Managing the College's tax affairs. - 12.
-All managers are responsible for: - a.
-Running the departments and/or activities which they manage so as to meet the budgets and financial targets assigned to them - Maintaining adequate financial systems and records for those activities in accordance with these Financial Regulations, the more detailed requirements in the Financial Procedures and the requirements of the Vice Principal Corporate Services - c.
-Reporting serious risks and incidents to the appropriate SMT member or the Head of Governance.
+All managers are responsible for: - Running the departments and/or activities which they manage so as to meet the budgets and financial targets assigned to them - Maintaining adequate financial systems and records for those activities in accordance with these Financial Regulations, the more detailed requirements in the Financial Procedures and the requirements of the Vice Principal Corporate Services - Reporting serious financial risks and incidents to an appropriate SMT member or the Head of Governance.